HelloHaruSystem/Dqh/README.md

 # DQH

-A Dragon Quest–style RPG in C#/.NET.
+A simple RPG demo in C#/.NET.

 ## Dependencies